Sion Assidon: Activities

+Assidon was one of the founders of the Marxist Leninist organization Harakat 23 Mars, on 23 March 1970.

 During the Years of Lead, Assidon was involved in the fight for the establishment of democracy in his country, which led to his arrest in 1972.
 He spent 12 years in prison along with fellow opposition leaders and political dissidents.

-Assidon is a “resolute defender of the Palestinian cause".
+Assidon was a “resolute defender of the Palestinian cause".
+He was a vocal opponent of Morocco's normalization with Israel.

-In 2005, he founded "Transparency Maroc" of which he became the director and he is a member of the Executive Board and the Board of Directors of Transparency International.
+In 2005, he founded "Transparency Maroc" of which he became the director and he was a member of the Executive Board and the Board of Directors of Transparency International.

-In 2011, he protested against Hindi Zahra with the Casablanca group of the Boycott, Divestment, Sanctions (BDS) because the singer had decided to hold a concert in Tel Aviv.
+In 2010, he launched the Moroccan branch of the Boycott, Divestment, and Sanctions movement (BDS).
+A year later, he protested against Hindi Zahra with the Casablanca group of the BDS, because the singer had decided to hold a concert in Tel Aviv.

+He was a Jewish atheist who believed in freedom of religion.

 In April 2012, he protested the visit of Israeli tennis player Shahar Pe'er, declaring: "We should not receive artists or athletes from this country as if nothing had happened.
 It is abnormal to pretend everything is fine.
 These are people who are inflicting apartheid on the Palestinian people.
 We must not receive them but also show solidarity with the Palestinian people.”

-Personal life

-Assidon is married to an American Palestinian.
-They have a son named Millal.

-He is an atheist of Jewish descent but believes in freedom of religion.